Reiryoku-Technologies/Mida-Documentation/src/documentation/trading/orders.md

 The Promise returned by `placeOrder()` resolves when the order enters in one of the following states:
 `rejected`, `pending`, `expired` or `executed`.

-The `resolverEvents` option allows to change this behaviour, the option indicates a set of order events that will resolve the Promise.
+The `resolverEvents` directive allows to change this behaviour by indicating a set of order events that will resolve the Promise.
 Passing an empty array will result in resolving the Promise immediately, this means that in most cases the returned order will be in `requested` state.